-- The Fellowship requires a longer stay (of one to six months) at the Georg Eckert institute.
+- The Fellowship requires a longer stay (of at least three to six months) at the Georg Eckert institute in Braunschweig, Germany.

 - The Georg Arnhold Senior Fellow shall give a presentation of her or his project in a public lecture at the Georg Eckert Institute.

 - The findings/outcomes of the fellow’s project shall be published no later than one year after the termination of the Fellowship.

 - Candidates are responsible for obtaining a passport and any visa that might be required as well as for arranging their own health insurance for the duration of their stay in Germany.

 The application must include: